Engee documentation

 Notebook

-• import and visualisation of digital images
+• Import and visualization of digital images

-• linear and non-linear filtering
+• linear and nonlinear filtering

 • morphological operations

-• development of user-defined functions
+• Development of custom functions

-Loading necessary libraries, importing data
+Download necessary libraries, import data

-The next line of code should be uncommented, if something is missing:
+The next line of code should

 In [ ]: